 Why Trust The Spruce Eats?

 Austin Fracchia is a freelance writer for The Spruce Eats and a self-professed outdoor guy.
-In addition to our picks for the top coolers of 2020, Austin has also written roundups on the best barbecue tools and beer growlers of the year—basically, he's an expert on anything key to a good outdoor party.
+In addition to our picks for the top coolers, Austin has also written roundups on the best barbecue tools and beer growlers of the year—basically, he's an expert on anything key to a good outdoor party.

 Construction and Insulation: Coolers have either hard (metal or plastic) or soft (fabric or vinyl) shells containing insulation.
 Look for closed-cell foam insulation, as it’s more efficient than open-cell foam, and check that the lid is sufficiently insulated and that it seals tightly when shut.